bbilger/jrestless/README.md

 # JRestless

-JRestless allows you to create serverless applications using JAX-RS.
+JRestless allows you to create serverless (AWS Lamda) applications using JAX-RS.

 ![](jrestless_512_256.png)